 Fundraising and Sustainability Planning: The workgroup recommends the system supporting organization lead fundraising efforts required to generate matching funds from private sources and leverage other available government funding sources.
 Strategies related to matching funds, which are required for the implementation of this funding category can be found in the Matching Funds section below.

-In addition, the system supporting organization may assist CYYAD staff with the development of RFPs and contracts for programs to be funded under the King County Promise funding category as well as ensuring that partnerships are meet commitments, adhering to the Promise common design elements, and serving youth in culturally responsive and trauma-informed ways.
+In addition, the system supporting organization will work in partnership with CYYAD staff with the development of RFPs and contracts for programs to be funded under the King County Promise funding category as well as ensuring that partnerships are meet commitments, adhering to the Promise common design elements, and serving youth in culturally responsive and trauma-informed ways.

 While the primary focus of the system supporting organization will be to work with the Promise partnerships that are selected for funding, as much as possible, King County Promise system-building and improvement efforts will be available to all school districts, postsecondary institutions, and youth-serving community-based organizations in King County.

-Once a system supporting organization as well as the first group of Promise partnerships are selected for funding, CYYAD staff will bring these entities together to co-develop a set of commitments that may include items such as:
+Prior to initial Promise partnership investments, CYYAD staff and the system supporting organization will review, edit and incorporate system and program commitments, drawing upon initial commitments created by the Promise workgroup.
+These commitments will include items such as:

 • Committing to equity and closing achievement gaps for students in the PSTAA prioritized populations;